 Balkan Explorer on the Danube Express: Venice to Istanbul

-- Travel through nine European countries, with six nights on board the Golden Eagle Danube Express
+- Travel through an astounding nine European countries, with six nights on board the Golden Eagle Danube Express

 - Special visit to the Tunnel Museum under Sarajevo Airport with a guide’s personal account of the 1992-96 conflict